 Stigmatochromis modestus

-A male of this species must be kept together with several females.
-The aquarium must be decorated with stones on the edges and background to create caves and shelters.
+A male of this species should be kept with several females.
+The aquarium should be furnished with rocks at the edges and background to create burrows and hiding places.
 Plants are left alone and can therefore also be used as decoration.
-They cannot be kept together with other fish that are too small as they are considered as food.
+They cannot be kept together with too small other fish as they are mistaken as food.

 This species was first described in 1894 by Günther.